Binding financial agreements

 Don’t wait until just before your wedding!
 Allow several months for the agreement to be drafted, reviewed and signed by both you and your partner.

 It is essential that you work with an experienced lawyer to prepare your binding financial agreement.
-Our expert team of family lawyers is experienced in dealing with complex scenarios and the associated tax and property implications.
+Our expert team of family lawyers in Brisbane is experienced in dealing with complex scenarios and the associated tax and property implications.